Deputy (France)

 Deputies (députés and députées, (Note: Masculine and feminine.
 Singular: député and députée, respectively.
 All pronounced identically.) /fr/), also known in English as members of Parliament (MPs), are the legislators who sit in the National Assembly, the lower house of the French Parliament.
-The 17th and current legislature of the Fifth Republic has a total of 577 deputies, elected in 577 constituencies across metropolitan (539) and overseas France (27), as well as for French residents overseas (11).
+The 17th and current legislature of the Fifth Republic has a total of 577 deputies, elected in single-member constituencies across metropolitan (539) and overseas France (27), as well as for French residents overseas (11).

 Name

 The term "deputy" is associated with the legislator's task to deputise for the people of his or her constituency.

 Current

 There are currently 577 legislative seats in the National Assembly.
 They are elected through the two-round system in single-member constituencies.